SmileAPI/smile-openapi/docs/english/api-reference/Chapter-3.md

 ## Authentication

 The Smile API uses HTTP Basic Auth.
 A set of credentials called the API key and API secret, which is associated with your developer account, can be used to access the Smile Network.
-To retrieve your credentials, simply register and access the API Keys section of the [developer portal](https://portal.getsmileapi.com).
+To retrieve your credentials, simply register and access [your API Keys in the developer portal](https://portal.getsmileapi.com/api-keys?utm_source=docs&utm_medium=internal_link).

 To retrieve data from our API, you should include in your Authorization header, the word ``Basic``, followed by a space and a base64-encoded (non-encrypted) string ``apikey:apisecret`` or ``Authorization: Basic {base64 encoded string}``.